-Join us like THOUSANDS of other like minded members in our Private and Exclusive Auto Body VIP Course.
+Join us like THOUSANDS of other like-minded members in our Private and Exclusive LABAP VIP Auto Body Course.
 We will take you by the hand and guide you step-by-step from A-Z.

 It doesn’t matter if you’re a total newbie or an advanced painter looking for new tricks.
 I’m sure you’ll get value out of it.
-In fact, we back it all up with a 60 day money back guarantee!
+In fact, we back it all up with a 30-day money-back guarantee!

-In a nut shell, you won’t be left out in the cold anymore, and you’ll be part of a community who cares about your success.
+In a nutshell, you won’t be left out in the cold anymore, and you’ll be part of a community that cares about your success.

 I hope you liked the post and video!
 Keep us posted ok?